6.5. Recruitment and Hiring in Policing

 Written Test -LET Prep

 The written test is tough!
 It can be compared with the ACT and SAT and some parts are even a bit more difficult!
-Eighty percent of the candidates that take the written test fail!
+Eighty percent of the candidates who take the written test fail!
 The written test has the following types of questions:

 • Reading Comprehension